-On the contrary, if you consider how many products have changed in our present activities, in comparison with those used by our grandparents, let think about how many of them have been recognized as dangerous or even carcinogenic!
+On the contrary, if you consider how many products have changed in our present activities, in comparison with those used by our grandparents, let think about how many of them have been recognized as dangerous, harmaful, toxic or even carcinogenic!

-It must be considered that once upon a time all things were really different.
+It must be considered that once upon a time things were pretty different.

-Just an alternative : using what it was available or not working at all !
+Our choices were limited to just an alternative: using what it was available or not working at all!

 In most cases, the great part of toxicity aspects and consequences on human health weren’t known at all, neither labels nor protection devices were available.